Pet Health Certificates

 Travel safely with your pet over state lines or across the ocean.

 If you plan to travel with your pet from Fort Lauderdale, FL, certain paperwork may be required, including health certificates, lab tests, treatments, and vaccine records.
 Each country and state has its own regulations and timelines for these requirements.
-At Animal Hospital of Fort Lauderdale, we know the process can be complex and time-consuming.
-Some destinations, including Hawaii and certain international countries, may require six months or more of preparation.
-Travel requirements can also vary depending on whether you are traveling with your pet by plane, car, boat, train, or other means.
+Animal Hospital of Fort Lauderdale offers certificates for interstate travel (including Hawaii and Puerto Rico), the Bahamas, Canada, and Mexico.
+We know the process can be complex and time-consuming.
+Travel requirements can vary by destination and depending on whether you are traveling with your pet by plane, car, boat, train, or other means.

 To find specific travel requirements for your pet, please visit the APHIS – USDA pet travel website.